 If your students like to brainstorm, activities for literature are easy to implement and can keep students (and teachers!) from getting in a rut.
 You can add these to any lesson plan to review or spice up a reading assignment.
 Plus, these ideas help students connect literary terms to literature.

 Since a brainstorm needn’t be neat, students can flip through the book, finding quotes from the character of study that indirectly characterizes him or her.
-Students should also look for other characters’ comments regarding the character as well as interactions between characters – eye rolling? dismissive looks? true engagement?
+Students should also look for other characters’ comments regarding the character as well as interactions between characters.
+(Eye rolling?
+Talking behind someone’s back?
+Dismissive looks?
+True engagement?)
 All of those small gestures have meaning.
 At the end of brainstorming, students should draw conclusions about characters.

 Color, history, mythological connections – those components all tell about the symbol.
 Where is the symbol mentioned, and whom is it connected with?
 A clear example of this is the scarlet ibis in “The Scarlet Ibis.”
 The ibis is in a nonnative location, is red (like blood), and suffers – all like Doodle.
 All three of those descriptions about the ibis can be further explored in connection to Doodle.
 Ask students to explain what message a symbol gives us.

 Encourage students to brainstorm circumstances surrounding conflicts.
 Is the root of a conflict a personality clash? an event that the audience doesn’t know about, but might know eventually? the result of a larger force? immaturity or misunderstanding? a hidden belief (that the character may not consciously admit)?

 Stories must have conflicts and analyzing them allows students to understand the story better, and eventually the theme.
 Allow students to freely brainstorm ideas and feelings about the conflicts.
 This will lead to a greater understanding of the story as a whole.